 All applicants must be eligible for a full medical license per the Massachusetts Board of Registration in Medicine.
-International medical graduates must also be eligible for an H1B visa (eligibility includes passing all 3 steps of the USMLE,and reporting results to MEEI prior to the Match deadline).
 The requirements of full licensure can be viewed on the mass.gov website.

 Deeba Husain, M.D.

-- Evangelos S. Gragoudas, M.D. - Director, Retina Service
+- Evangelos S. Gragoudas, M.D. - Distinguished Service Director, Retina Service

-- Dean Eliott, M.D. - Associate Director, Retina Service
+- Dean Eliott, M.D. - Director, Retina Service

 - Jason Comander, M.D., Ph.D.